bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     dp^{t+\epsilon} dq^t = |det({\bf J_f})| dp^t dq^t = dp^t dq^t \tag{34}

-So we see that the volume is preserved when we take a single step (Equation 31).
-We can use the same logic when applying Equation 32 and every subsequent application of those equations using modified Euler's method.
+So we see that the volume is preserved when we take an arbitrarily small step (Equation 31).
+We can use the same logic for Equation 32 and thus every subsequent application of those equations also preserves volume.

 Figure 5 shows this visually by drawing a small region near the starting points and then running Euler's method and modified Euler's method.
 For the vanilla